 Domestically, Kanakuk also offers retreat programs, day camps called “Kamp Out!” in host cities, and other year-round ministries, such as the K-Life ministry for teens, which exists in more than 20 U.S. cities, Kanakuk Link Year, and the Kanakuk Institute.
 Signature events include After Dark and The Heart of a Mom Gathering.

 Today Kanakuk Ministries remains under the decades-long leadership of Joe White, CEO and Board Chair, and his wife Debbie-Jo, Vice President, who inherited their roles from Joe’s parents in the 1970s.
 Their son, Cooper, is also on the board of directors, and daughter Jamie Jo serves as the organization’s Director of Alumni Engagement.

 Kanakuk claims to have served more than 500,000 campers from across the United States and around the world.
+In 2007, it was the third largest employer in Taney County.
 The organization presents itself as “America’s premier summer camp experience, ready to provide the summer adventure of a lifetime based on Christian principles to boys and girls ages seven to eighteen.”

 Those “Christian principles” are further promoted through the camp’s Mission Statement: “Developing dynamic Christian leaders through life changing experiences, godly relationships, and spiritual training.”